unicode-org/message-format-wg/spec/formatting.md

 3. Perform _option resolution_.

-4. Call the function implementation with the following arguments:
+4. Call the _function handler_ with the following arguments:

    - The current _locale_.
    - The resolved mapping of _options_.